 For crypto gamblers getting up to speed on all the latest developments in blockchain and cryptocurrencies, we share some information about Polkadot.
-It is one of the latest blockchain protocols that connect various specialized blockchains into a single unified network.
-It was designed to dismantle internet monopolies and was envisioned to return control to individuals on a decentralized platform.
+One of the latest blockchain protocols connects various specialised blockchains into a single unified network.
+It was designed to dismantle internet monopolies and was envisioned to return control to individuals on a decentralised platform.

 The Polkadot system operates in a distinctive manner that aims to combine a network of heterogeneous blockchains, commonly referred to as parachains and parathreads.
 These parachains and parathreads are secured and connected to the Polkadot Relay Chain.
-Additionally, these chains are connected to external networks through bridges, in some circumstances.
+In some circumstances, these chains are connected to external networks through bridges.
 This enables the Polkadot system to enjoy additional flexibility.